How to import and organize your customer list

 Properly importing and organizing your email list takes time upfront, but it pays off in better results.
 A well-structured list makes it easy to send the right message to the right people at the right time.

-Start with the basics: clean data, clear organization, and proper segmentation.
+Start with the basics: clean data, clear organization, and well-structured lists.
 You can always add complexity as you grow.

 Most importantly, respect your subscribers.
 Only email people who want to hear from you, make it easy to unsubscribe, and provide value in every message.
 That’s the foundation of successful email marketing.